APIs, concepts, guides, and more

 }

-// print some details about the upcoming motion
+// print motion details

-Console.WriteLine("G-Code Error Log Count: " + robot.Gcode.ErrorLogCountGet());
+Console.WriteLine($"G-Code Error Log Count: {robot.Gcode.ErrorLogCountGet()}");

-Console.WriteLine("G-code estimated run time: " + robot.Gcode.DurationGet() + " seconds");
+Console.WriteLine($"G-code estimated run time: {robot.Gcode.DurationGet()} seconds");

 Int64 activeLineNumber = 0;